python-scsi/cython-iscsi/README.md

 ## Prerequisites

-This module depends on [libiscsi](https://github.com/sahlberg/libiscsi).
+This module depends on [libiscsi](https://github.com/sahlberg/libiscsi) (version 1.13 or later).
 You must first install the library before you can build this module.

 In Debian-compatible distributions, you can do so: